FelixTheC/strongtyping/docs/severity_level.md

 a('2')  # '22'
 ```

-- the same behavior works also with the `match_class_typing` decorator
+- The `match_class_typing` decorator works in exactly the same way:
 ```python
 from strongtyping.config import SEVERITY_LEVEL
 from strongtyping.strong_typing import match_class_typing